-As there is a bit of walking involved (even when using public transport) you will need to let me know in advance if a 3+ hour schedule is a problem.
+As there is a bit of walking involved (even when using public transport) you will need to let me know in advance if you have any walking issues

 3 hours, 8 hours, 12 hours - whatever the tour length I structure the pace accordingly and to your needs.

 I am not a big fan of steps (hey, I walk all day!) but please note there are times when they just cannot be avoided - oh and I do NOT do tours by car.